List of sitting judges of the Supreme Court of Nepal

 This is a list of judges of the Supreme Court of Nepal, the highest court in Nepal.
 The list is ordered according to seniority.
 There are currently 17 judges (including the chief justice), with the maximum possible number being 21.
 As per the Constitution of Nepal, judges of the Supreme Court must take a mandatory retirement aged 65.

-Justice Prakash Man Singh Raut is the current Chief Justice, having assumed office on 6 October 2024.
+Currently, Justice Manoj Kumar Sharma is the Chief Justice since 19 May 2026.